-Physical Development In Early Childhood: Supporting Children Ages Zero to Three
+Physical Development: Supporting Children Ages Zero to Three

 From the moment they’re born, children are discovering the physical world around them, how they fit into it and move in it.
 One day they make the connection that they have limbs that move and fingers and toes that wiggle, and soon they’re figuring out how to sit, then stand, and then run.
 Because of this, it is imperative to provide enriching experiences that bolster physical development in early childhood, focusing on nurturing their coordination and motor abilities from the outset.